Gurobi/gurobi-machinelearning/doc_source/notebooks/myst/student_admission.md

 The data has 3 features:
 the SAT and GPA scores of each student, and the scholarship (or merit) that was offered to each student.
-Finally, it is known if each student decided to join or not the college.
+Finally, it is known if each student decided to join the college or not.

 Based on this data a logistic regression is trained to predict the probability that a student joins the college.